Sir William Johnson, 1st Baronet: King George's War

 After King George's War, Johnson was caught between rival New York political factions.
 One faction was led by Governor George Clinton, who had appointed Johnson as New York's Indian agent and, in 1750, appointed him to the Governor's Council.
 Governor Clinton urged the New York Assembly to repay Johnson's outstanding wartime expenses, which amounted to £2,000.
-Repayment was blocked by Clinton's political rivals, a faction led by Lieutenant Governor James De Lancey, who was connected to the Albany Indian commissioners whom Johnson had supplanted.
-De Lancey was also the brother-in-law of Admiral Peter Warren, which added to the strain in the relationship between Johnson and Warren.
+Repayment was blocked by Clinton's political rivals led by Lieutenant Governor James De Lancey, who was connected to the Albany Indian commissioners whom Johnson had supplanted.
+De Lancey was also the brother-in-law of Admiral Warren, which added to the strain in the relationship between Johnson and Warren.

-An exasperated Johnson resigned as New York's Indian commissioner in 1751.
-When Warren died in July 1752, he left nothing to Johnson in his will.
-Although Warren died a very wealthy man, in his will he required that Johnson repay the expenses incurred while settling Warren's land.
+An exasperated Johnson resigned as New York's Indian commissioner in 1751, focusing instead on his business interests.
+When Warren died in July 1752, he left nothing to Johnson in his will; instead, he stipulated that his nephew was now responsible for all outstanding expenses from the establishment of Warrensberg.

+In 1755, Johnson shifted the primary meeting place for diplomatic councils between the British and the Iroquois from Albany to Fort Johnson.
+He also bought houses in Schenectady and Albany to stop at on his business trips to New York.